paliarush/magento2-vagrant-for-developers/README.md

 ### Reset environment

 It is possible to reset project environment to default state, which you usually get just after project initialization.
-The following command will delete vagrant box, vagrant project settings and PhpStorm project settings.
+The following command will delete vagrant box and vagrant project settings.
 After that it will initialize project from scratch.
-Magento 2 code base (`magento2ce` directory) and [etc/config.yaml](etc/config.yaml.dist) will stay untouched, but guest config files (located in [etc/guest](etc/guest)) will be removed.
+Magento 2 code base (`magento2ce` directory) and [etc/config.yaml](etc/config.yaml.dist) and PhpStorm settings will stay untouched, but guest config files (located in [etc/guest](etc/guest)) will be cleared.

 Go to 'vagrant-magento' created earlier and run in command line: